EnochEnagbem/OPERATING-SYSTEMS-COSC255/BestFitAlgorithm/README.md

     Which is `Block size - file size`
 - Allocation

-    Which is `assigning the file to the best fit block size`
+    Which is `assigning the file to closest-fitting free block size`

 After the computation, the program then display the following